 Another complaint from many users is that the UI tends to get a bit slow with heavy use and an increasing number of documents and tasks.

-Asana is also heavily text-based, which means that accidentally breaking structure, changing the naming of a task, or even removing it altogether is easy to happen unexpectedly.
+The app is also heavily text-based, which means that accidentally breaking structure, changing the naming of a task, or even removing it altogether is easy to happen unexpectedly.

-- Premium – Costs $9.99/user/month – gives you all the basic features required for a small team
+- Premium – Costs $9.99/user/month – gives you all the basic features required for a small team.

-- Business – Costs $19.99/user/month – adds lock custom fields, onboarding plans, and portfolios – with a promise of an upcoming resource management feature
+- Business – Costs $19.99/user/month – adds lock custom fields, onboarding plans, and portfolios – with a promise of an upcoming resource management feature.

 - Enterprise – Custom Pricing – Adds Custom branding, Data export & detention, SAML, and other security and control features.

-Jira is a commonly used Agile Project management tool that’s designed to help software development teams plan, track, and release software with increased efficiency.
+Jira is a commonly used Agile Project management tool designed to help software development teams plan, track, and release software with increased efficiency.
 Jira supports all agile technologies such as Scrum and Kanban.

-The solution focuses on collaboration and clarity to help the software teams produce the best results while staying on track in their time plan and their budget.
+The solution focuses on collaboration and clarity to help the software teams produce the best results while staying on track in their time plan and budget.

 Users can create custom workflows for different projects, tasks, subtasks, and issues that match the exact way your team works.
 The flexible dashboards give users the ability to completely personalize how they track projects, create reports, monitor teams, and more.

 What makes Jira a powerful tool is the usefulness of the significant number of built-in features offered.
-You can assign flexible and customizable permissions to any team members efficiently, for example.
+You can assign flexible and customizable permissions to any team member efficiently, for example.
 Jira divides projects into four levels (4 phases) that entail project categories, Issues, Projects, and Sub-tasks.